Plant Talk 5

 This is by far the most common pattern as can be seen from all the illustrations on page 36.
 Thus it will take the longest to learn and distinguish.

 Just notice characteristics and differences…attention to detail is key.
 The vocabulary of botany can take you as far as you want to go.
 A flora may feature hundreds of technical terms.
 However, with the knowledge above and practice with the keys in Botany in a Day you can go really far toward a practical understanding of the plants around you.
 However, i encourage you to check out the Flora for your area to get a sense of the overall scope.
-A great flora for the Southeast by Alan Weakley can be downloaded for free www.herbarium.unc.edu/flora.htm A good book on plant terminology may also be helpful.
+A great flora for the Southeastern US by Alan Weakley can be downloaded for free www.herbarium.unc.edu/flora.htm A good book or two on plant terminology may also be helpful (Bailey, 1963; Cady & Gordon, 2005; Harris & Harris, 2001; Smith, 1997; Stearn, 2002).

-For the next class we will cover other major mostly non-woody temperate wild food plants.
+For the next class we will cover other major mostly non-woody temperate food plants it will be posted around May 24th.

 Below are items to think about/comment on.
-Please write me directly at email@example.com or leave information in the commentary under this class.
-Save your comment before submitting if possible as sometimes our spam filter seems to reject them which seems connected to how much time you take to submit. i would really love to hear what you have to say!!!
+Please write me directly at firstname.lastname@example.org or leave information in the commentary under this class. i would really love to hear what you have to say!!!

 - Read the entries in Botany in a Day and the site here on the 7 major families discussed last time if you have not already.